tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   **Sample answer:** We can use unsupervised learning to cluster stock data so we can create investment portfolios according to the resulting groups.

-As an example, continue with the presentation on the slide titled "How can we understand our customers?" and then move forward by highlighting the following:
+As an example, continue the presentation with the slide titled "How can we understand our customers?" and then move forward by highlighting the following:

 * Beyond the typical segmentation variables, such as age, gender, income, or zip code, understanding customers is crucial in every sector.